Where to Drink Wine in Every Northern Virginia County

 Barrel Oak Winery

 Set in the Piedmont countryside, it is easy to make a day of relaxation a common occurrence at BOW with a rotating list of events happening throughout the year.
-Pizza and barbecue are offered on the weekends, but you can also bring outside food, as well as your dog.
+Pizza and snacks are offered, but you can also bring outside food, as well as your dog.
+Kids are allowed with supervision.
 3623 Grove Ln., Delaplane

 Blue Valley Vineyard & Winery

-With a family history steeped in making wine in the mountains of Greece, the Zissios family have brought their traditions to the Shenandoah Valley with a specificity to Virginia’s varietals.
-Blue Valley has a wine club, a menu of light fare, and live music.
+With a family history steeped in making wine in the mountains of Greece, the Zissio family has brought its traditions to the Shenandoah Valley with a specificity to Virginia’s varietals.
+Blue Valley offers light fare and live music.
+It is family-friendly and can accommodate leashed pets.
 5535 Blue Valley Way, Delaplane

 Chateau O’Brien at Northpoint

-This popular vineyard in Markham is expanding, going from 25 acres to 45 to bring more of the hand-crafted wines, from red blends to dry whites, to its patrons.
-Enjoy a light bite there, listen to live tunes, and check out their wine club.
+This vineyard in Markham is expanding, going from 25 acres to 45 to bring more of the hand-crafted wines, from red blends to dry whites, to its patrons.
+Enjoy a light bite there, listen to live tunes, and check out the wine club.
+The vineyard is for adults ages 21 and up and pets are not allowed.
 3238 Rail Stop Rd., Markham

 Cobbler Mountain Cellars & Cidery

 Wine isn’t the only drink in Cobbler Mountain’s roster.
-The cider options changes seasonally as do the wine options.
-Outside food and dogs welcome.
+The cider options change seasonally, as do the wine options.
+Outside food, kids and dogs are welcome.
 5909 Long Fall Ln., Delaplane

 Delaplane Cellars

 Overlooking the Crooked Run Valley as it sits atop Lost Mountain, Delaplane Cellars offers wines made from 100 percent vinifera varietals grown in Virginia.
-Sample their light meals or tote your own.
+Sample the light meals or tote your own.
 Dogs can tag along and live music is on the calendar.
+Picnic tables are available for families.
 2187 Winchester Rd., Delaplane

 Granite Heights Winery

-Granite Heights has a focus on the wine and is 12 acres with each acre having 2,000 vines allowing them to offer merlot, cabernet sauvignon, petit verdot, cabernet franc, barbera, chardonnay, and vermentino.
-If you’ve got a small party, feel free to bring a picnic or try their light fare with your tasting.
-Dogs are welcome and Granite Heights offers a wine club.
+Granite Heights is 12 acres with each acre having 2,000 vines allowing them to offer merlot, cabernet sauvignon, petit verdot, cabernet franc, Barbera, chardonnay, and vermentino.
+If you have a small party, feel free to bring a picnic or try the light fare with your tasting.
+The vineyard is family-friendly and leashed pets are allowed outdoors.
 8141 Opal Rd., Warrenton

 Mediterranean Cellars

-Forty years of winemaking experience from the Attiki region of Greece has gone into the operation that is Mediterranean Cellars, with tastings and wine club.
+Forty years of winemaking experience from the Attiki region of Greece has gone into this Warrenton winery, which opened in 2003.
+It is kid– and pet-friendly.
 8295 Falcon Glen Rd., Warrenton

 Molon Lave Vineyard

 The winemakers at Molon Lave use traditional European wine-making techniques to craft their offerings, which include Kosher wines.
-And visitors can spend a day imbibing while they take in the 50 acres of vineyards, forests, and ponds that make up the campus.
-Feel free to bring your own food and your dog, and look into their wine club.
+And visitors can spend a day imbibing while they take in the 50 acres of vineyards, forests, and ponds at the property.
+Feel free to bring your own food and your dog.
 10085 Lees Mill Rd., Warrenton

 Morais Vineyards & Winery